simbarras/celeritas-docs/conference-papers/snowmass-2020/white-paper/wp-abstract.md

 Within the next decade, experimental HEP will enter a new era of scientific discovery through a set of targeted programs recommended by the Particle Physics Project Prioritization Panel (P5).
-The two main ones are the upcoming High Limuninosity LHC (HL-LHC), including the upgrade of its four main experiments, along with the Deep Underground Neutrino Experiment (DUNE).
-These two efforts will require an unprecedent amount of computational capacity and face complex challenges in every computational front, demanding advancements in signal processing, data management, Monte Carlo (MC), reconstruction, and analysis techniques.
-In order to aleviate one of the impending computational bottlenecks that both the Energy and Intensity Frontiers are expected to face, we present _Celeritas_, an Exascale MC particle transport code.
+The two main ones are the upcoming High Luminosity LHC (HL-LHC), including the upgrade of its four main experiments, along with the Deep Underground Neutrino Experiment (DUNE).
+These two efforts will require an unprecedented amount of computational capacity and face complex challenges in every computational front, demanding advancements in signal processing, data management, Monte Carlo (MC), reconstruction, and analysis techniques.
+In order to alleviate one of the impending computational bottlenecks that both the Energy and Intensity Frontiers are expected to face, we present _Celeritas_, an Exascale MC particle transport code.
 _Celeritas_ is designed to leverage the vast computing power of DOE's